 The Ultimate Guide to Working as a Professional Santa Claus

 Do you love Christmas?
 Are you full of cheer?
 Can you grow a belly and — more importantly — a beard (or just fake it all well?)

-If so, then you might have what it takes to work as a professional Santa Claus.
+You might have what it takes to work as a professional Santa Claus.
 After all, the real Santa Claus can’t be everywhere all the time.

 Ready to find work as a professional Santa Claus?
 Here are the techniques our Santas suggested: